VidantaWorld: Nuevo Vallarta

 On November 12, 2014, Cirque du Soleil, Grupo Vidanta and Legacy Entertainment announced a plan for a theme park in Nuevo Vallarta, Mexico.
 This includes at least two lands, the Village of the Sun and the Village of the Moon, and an outdoor evening show accommodating 3,000 to 5,000 spectators.
 It has water park and nature park elements.
 Construction began in September 2015.
 On November 30, 2015, Goddard Group released concept drawings for a previously unannounced water park.

 In April 2021, the operator announced the plan of a fantasy-themed park, a water park, and a nature park, all connected to the Vidanta Nuevo Vallarta resort hotel and the beach by an aerial lift.
 Among many of its themes are a realm dedicated to Cirque du Soleil and the SkyDream Parks Gondola to provide transportation between the parks and the hotels on a loop of 4 mi long and 150 ft high.

 Launch was anticipated for 2018, but was delayed until 2023.
 BON: Beauty of Nature park opened for previews on August 1, 2023.
-The park opened with limitied amenties available, including attractions, midway games, restaurants and retail.
+The park opened with limited amenities available, including attractions, midway games, restaurants and retail.